Is drone fishing legal? Yes, but make sure you understand the drone laws.

 Flying in public spaces

-To make sure you’re flying safely while capturing footage, it’s important you consider the environment around you – before you take off.
+To make sure you’re flying safely while capturing footage, it’s important you consider the environment around you before you take off.
+Situational awareness is very important, especially an area affecting public safety.

 Events and crowds